 Tgax Editor: Change the 7th paragraph of the subclause as follows:

 The TXOP Duration RTS Threshold subfield enables an HE AP to manage RTS/CTS usage by non-AP HE STAs that are associated with it (see 26.2.1 (TXOP duration-based RTS/CTS)).
-The TXOP Duration RTS Threshold subfield contains the TXOP duration RTS threshold in units of 32 s, which enables the use of RTS/CTS except for the value 1023.
-The value 1023 indicates that TXOP duration-based RTS is disabled.[20109] (#15017)
+The TXOP Duration RTS Threshold subfield contains the TXOP duration RTS threshold in units of 32 s, which enables the use of RTS/CTS except for the values 0 and 1023.
+The value 1023 indicates that TXOP duration-based RTS is disabled.
+The value of 0 is allowed in Beacon and Probe Response frames and indicates that the previously announced TXOP duration RTS threshold remains in effect.
+In all other frames, the value of 0 is reserved.[20109] (#15017)

 Tgax Editor: Change the 10th paragraph of the subclause as follows:

-The ER SU Disable subfield indicates whether 242-tone HE ER SU PPDU reception is disabled or enabled by the AP[20909].
-The ER SU Disable subfield is set to 1 to indicate that 242-tone HE ER SU PPDU reception is disabled and set to 0 to indicate that 242-tone HE ER SU PPDU reception [20909] is enabled.
+The ER SU Disable subfield indicates whether 242-tone HE ER SU PPDU reception by the AP is disabled or enabled[20909].
+The ER SU Disable subfield is set to 1 to indicate that it is disabled and set to 0 to indicate that it [20909] is enabled.

 TXOP duration-based RTS/CTS